 Honour with Books

-Honour with Books provides you with a meaningful way to celebrate a special person in your life while making an important contribution to York University’s Collections.
-An acknowledgment may be sent to the honouree upon request.
+Honour with Books provides a meaningful way to celebrate a special person in your life while making an important contribution to York’s library collection.
+For every donation of $100 or more directed to Honour with Books, a personalized bookplate will be affixed to the front cover of a newly acquired volume in our collection.

 Named Collection Endowment